Sydney-Informatics-Hub/CLI_Cloudstor/README.md

 ### Preparing multiple files for transfer

-We recommend tar archiving files to upload as this makes downloading them more manageable.
+We recommend tar archiving multiple files to upload as this makes downloading them more manageable.
 For `my_directory` containing multiple files (e.g. `file.txt`, `file.txt.md5`) to upload:

 ```
 # Change to the the path where my_directory is located